Almost anyone who has fostered a dog can tell you what an amazing experience it is.

 Some shelters shuffle dogs around to sanctuaries or other rescue groups and shelters when they can’t find forever homes fast enough, and others euthanize animals to make space for more “adoptable” pets.

 When you foster, you’re freeing up space and resources at the animal shelter, which means more dogs will get the care they need.

-You’re may not just be saving one dog; you might be saving the next dog that comes into the shelter.
+You’re may not just be saving one dog; you might be saving the next dog who comes into the shelter.
 That’s two lives that you’re saving.

 3. A Dog Gets To Learn And Love

-Socialization is important for dogs who must learn to interact with other humans and animals in appropriate ways, and that training is difficult in a shelter setting where there is a lot of commotion and shelter workers’ time is divided among many other animals.
+Socialization is important for dogs who must learn to interact with other humans and animals in appropriate ways, and that training is difficult in a shelter setting where there’s a lot of commotion and shelter workers’ time is divided among many other animals.

 When you foster, you’re giving a dog individual practice interacting with a family, learning to walk on leash and approach or avoid other dogs respectfully, and learning to trust and love people.
 That goes a long way in getting a dog a forever home.